-^{} An int is converted to a Number if the int is between -2^53 and 2^53 inclusive, otherwise it is converted to a BigInt.
+\ An int is converted to a Number if the absolute value is less than or equal to Number.MAX\SAFE\INTEGER otherwise it is converted to a BigInt.
 (If the browser does not support BigInt then a Number will be used instead.
 In this case, conversion of large integers from Python to JavaScript is lossy.)